Selling A South Carolina Inherited Property

 Getting the petition

-For the probate petition it requires some information to be filled in.
-This applies to both selling a house before probate and selling one during probate.
-This includes all the details that pertain to the proposed sale.
 You may also have to outline the method in which the home will be sold.
 Once completed properly and submitted to the courts you then have to wait for court approval.
 A sale before this petition will not be considered valid.

 This answers the question can you sell an inherited house before probate is granted.
 It also shows that when it comes to South Carolina like other states there are specific rules that must be followed.